 Door knobs, door levers, and deadbolts with keyed locks usually have two sets of pins set within a plug: driver pins and key pins.
 Pushing a key into the plug forces the pins up and down at varying heights.

-Attached to springs, the driver pins are all the same length.
+The driver pins are all the same length and attached to springs.
 These will not be changed out when rekeying the lock.
 The other set, the key pins, are of different lengths and will be removed and replaced during the rekeying process.

 When a lock is locked, the two sets of pins act as obstacles, preventing the plug from rotating.
 When a key is pushed into the plug, it contacts the key pins.
 The key pins, in turn, contact the driver pins and bring them within alignment at the shear line, allowing the plug to turn and thus open the lock.